Freya-Alpha/fa-models/README.md

 twine upload -r testpypi dist/*
 ```

-Login with username: svabra (password should be known)
+Login with username: (password should be known)

 If the test-upload was successful, finally, upload to pypi production: